 We ship Worldwide!
-We offer FREE SHIPPING year round on orders $75 or more to the United States & Canada (except during site wide sale periods).
+We offer FREE SHIPPING year round on orders $75 or more to the United States & Canada (except during site-wide sales).
 We custom make every order in-house.
 Please allow 3 to 5 business days for your item(s) to be made before shipment.
 After your item(s) have been processed, you will receive a tracking code :)

 Welcome to the Imouri Anime Review, where people vote for an anime that the Imouri team will review.
 The anime will be reviewed using these four criteria; Story, Animation, Character Development, and World-Building.
 Each category will be given of score (1-10), and then an overall score will be determined.